-In all classes, subject to the special provisions for each class and the tolerances allowed, the apricots must be:
+In all classes, subject to the special provisions for each class and the tolerances allowed, the persimmons must be:

-- intact

-- sound; produce affected by rotting or deterioration such as to make it unfit for consumption is excluded

-- clean, practically free of any visible foreign matter

-- practically free from pests

-- free from damage caused by pests affecting the flesh

-- free of abnormal external moisture

-- free of any foreign smell and/or taste.
+- Intact, with the calyx attached, which may be with or without peduncle and dry and brown - Sound; produce affected by rotting or deterioration, such as to make it unfit for consumption, is excluded - Clean, practically free of any visible foreign matter - Practically free from pests - Free from damage caused by pests affecting the flesh - Free of abnormal external moisture - Free of any foreign smell and/or taste.

-The development and condition of the apricots must be such as to enable them:
+The development and condition of the persimmons must be such as to enable them:

-- to withstand transportation and handling - to arrive in satisfactory condition at the place of destination.
+- · To withstand transportation and handling - To arrive in satisfactory condition at the place of destination.